microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="200"/></a>

-# ADC AC voltage measurement Studio example
+# AC voltage measurement using Differential ADC

 ## Introduction
 The AVR128DA48 features one 12-bit differential ADC.
 Differential ADC is used to measure the voltage difference between the two input channels.
 This example demonstrates the AC voltage measurement using differential ADC.